distribution/distribution/doc/SPEC.md

-# Docker Registry API V2.1
+# Docker Registry HTTP API V2

-> **Note**: This specification has been ported over from the proposal on
-> docker/docker#9015.
-Much of the language in this document is still written
-> in the proposal tense and needs to be converted.

-## Abstract
+## Introduction

-> **TODO**: Merge this section into the overview/introduction.
+The _Docker Registry HTTP API_ is the protocol to facilitate distribution of images to the docker engine.
+It interacts with instances of the docker registry, which is a service to manage information about docker images and enable their distribution.
+The specification covers the operation of version 2 of this API, known as _Docker Registry HTTP API V2_.

-The docker registry is a service to manage information about docker images and enable their distribution.
-While the current registry is usable, there are several problems with the architecture that have led to this proposal.
-For relevant details, please see the following issues:
+While the V1 registry protocol is usable, there are several problems with the architecture that have led to this new version.
+The main driver of this specification these changes to the docker the image format, covered in docker/docker#8093.
+The new, self-contained image manifest simplifies image definition and improves security.
+This specification will build on that work, leveraging new properties of the manifest format to improve performance, reduce bandwidth usage and decrease the likelihood of backend corruption.

+For relevant details and history leading up to this specification, please see the following issues:

 - docker/docker#8093
+- docker/docker#9015
 - docker/docker-registry#612

-The main driver of this proposal are changes to the docker the image format, covered in docker/docker#8093.
-The new, self-contained image manifest simplifies the image definition and the underlying backend layout.
-To reduce bandwidth usage, the new registry will be architected to avoid uploading existing layers and will support resumable layer uploads.

-While out of scope for this specification, the URI layout of the new API will be structured to support a rich Authentication and Authorization model by leveraging namespaces.

-Furthermore, to bring docker registry in line with docker core, the registry is written in Go.

-## Scope
+### Scope

-> **TODO**: Merge this section into the overview/introduction.

-This proposal covers the URL layout and protocols of the Docker Registry V2 JSON API.
+This specification covers the URL layout and protocols of the interaction between docker registry and docker core.
 This will affect the docker core registry API and the rewrite of docker-registry.
+Docker registry implementations may implement other API endpoints, but they are not covered by this specification.

 This includes the following features: